owid/chartbook/README.md

 all_data.to_csv('raw_df.csv')
 ```

-Populate the final chart datasets for each country (writes final series data to bottom_chart.csv, and top_chart.csv where relevant)
+Populate the final chart datasets for each country
+- Writes final series data to bottom_chart.csv, and top_chart.csv where relevant

 ```sh
 cd COUNTRY